Resizing a Linode

 Click the Resize tab.
 The webpage shown below appears.

 Select a plan and click the Submit button.
 Your Linode is then powered off and moved to another host.
 Depending on the size of your Linode, this process can take up to one hour.

 (Optional) When the migration completes, check your disk storage allocation meter.
-If you resized your Linode to a larger plan and the main disk was not automatically resized, you’ll have additional un-used storage to allocate to your disks.
+If you resized your Linode to a larger plan and the main disk was not automatically resized, there is additional un-used storage to allocate to your disks.
 You may want to add some of this storage to one of your disks if the internal filesystem on it is running low on free space, or just so you can use it in the future.

 Your Linode has been successfully resized and migrated to the new host.